andres81/Model_of_the_Psyche/case-files/love-or-the-lack-thereof/proposal-conversation-facility-in-towns.md

 it to a spoiled kid: Always getting what it wants.
 It doesn't get the experience dealing with disappointment: Not getting the candy, but also not the chance to learn to negotiate with mama: Engagement strategies to develop.

+Another major benefit is the one we see when we look at the difference in cultures.
+Dutch culture is very much about making all interactions social in nature.
+While, if you would try that in the US, you would be surprised how un- effective that would be.
+The common response at least to me is, that Dutch people then react with the response: "That is just arrogant, they think they are better than us...".
+Arrogant why?
+Because they opt out of socialising with you?
+What is the reason they do that?
+Have you checked?
+However, if one would have the experience of having a choice between the minimal and the social situation engagement, one would start better understanding what actually is going on.